 The kitchens in self-catered accommodation are equipped with kettles, fridges/freezers, cookers and microwave ovens.
 Tidiness in the kitchen and security of food are responsibilities shared by the residents.
-Any additional appliances brought in by tenants for use in the kitchen must be fused and earthed to comply with UK electrical safety requirements.
+Any additional appliances brought in by tenants for use in the kitchen must be fused and earthed to comply with British Standard electrical safety requirements.

 Additional cooking appliances (including kettles) and heaters are NOT permitted in bedrooms.
 Any such appliances found will be instructed to be removed by the individuals responsible.